Pragya-Khattar1006/Car-Reseller-/README.md

 # Car-Reseller-
-**Predicted the price of the second hand cars taking their parameters into consideration and applying various algorithms Data visualisation is also incorporated**
+**Predicted the price of the second-hand cars considering their parameters and applying various algorithms.
+Furthermore data visualisation is also incorporated**